NishikiChisato/Lua-notes/notes/hashtable.md

 ### Next function

 This function simplely iterate all elements from key's index getting by `findindex`.
-We have explained the hook of `findindex`, it will return the next index of key's index, and the implementation of `luaH_next` is pretty intuitive.
+We have explained the hood of `findindex`, it will return the next index of key's index, and the implementation of `luaH_next` is pretty intuitive.

 ```c
 int luaH_next (lua_State *L, Table *t, StkId key) {